-The Rocky Mountain Industrials proposal
+The Rocky Mountain Industrials Mine Expansion Proposal

 - Expansion of the permitted 15.7-acre quarry to a 321-acre mine and total permit area of 447 acres.